tc9993/school-district-analysis/README.md

   The $630-644 spending range bin was negligibly affected by the removal of the Thomas ninth grade scores.
 While the scores themselves were completely unaffected, the percentage of students passing declined by <.1% for Math, Reading, and Overall Passing percentages.
   <br><br>
   <li><b>Scores by school size</b></li>
+  Thomas fell into the Medium (1000-2000) bin regarding school sizes.
+This bin was completely unaffected by the removal of ninth grade scores.
+Medium schools maintained their Average Math and Reading Scores, to the nearest hundreth, as well as the % Passing Math, Reading, and Overall percentages, to the nearest whole number.
   <br><br>
   <li><b>Scores by school type</b></li>
+  Thomas High School is a charter school.
+When comparing the performance of Charter Schools before and after revising the Thomas data, we find that, again, no changes to the scores were evident.

   </ul>
   </li>